kac844/Final_Project_DOTW/README.md

 ## Outline
 ### General:
-Each 'exhibit' will be a different art style that will take the form of different web pages.
+Each 'exhibit' will be a different art style that will take the form of 3 different web pages.
 Each web page will have a custom static background and a main object/subject that will serve to represent the art style from my perspective.
 #### Prototype
 For my prototype, I decided to use Dadaism as my basic outline for the project.
-The page currently is very basic as I wanted to show a general idea of what path I was going for.
-For example, the background is static as I plan to use for the other three pages.
+The page currently is very basic as I wanted to show a general idea of what I plan my pages to look like.
+For example, the background is static as I plan to use a static background for the  pages.
 The main object will be in the front as the flame animation and text represent.
+The web pages will be about differnt topics that will take form in a specific art style.
+For my Dadaism art style, I decided to go for a poltical route as shown the the prototype.

 ### Dadaism and Prototype Information
 For Dadaism or Dada, which stemmed from the response to WW1, my web page will be in response to the current global issue, the COVID-19 Pandemic.
 For the background, I plan to create a sort of collage, which was a common medium for Dada artists to use, of news articles which relates to our current situation.
 In my prototype, the background is black as I plan to use the black background as part of my collage.

 I also plan to use sounds from various news outlets as a background music.
 For the animation, I was inspired by a Dada Sculpture by Marcel Duchamp, 'Bicycle Wheel', which is a ready-made, a termed coined by Duchamp  to "describe prefabricated, often mass-produced objects isolated from their intended use and elevated to the status of art by the artist choosing and designating them as such.", to use previous animations from my other projects and change what there original purpose was.

-You see this in my prototype with the flicker animation, which was originally used to show a moving flame, and is now used to show flickering/jumping  text on screen.
-I plan to use 1-2 more animations from previous projects for the final project.
+I plan to use 1-2 more animations from  my previous projects, to the already existing animation in the prototype, for the final project.

 ### Cubism
 For Cubism, I plan to use geometric shapes in various forms and colors which will come together to create a image.
 For the background, I plan to use a neutral background that appears textured as I want for the image created to be the main focus of the work.
 For the animation, since I want the image to be the main focus of the page, will focus on the colors used on the shapes.
 I plan to use a color changing animations which depending on the shape will change to certain colors or change at certain speeds or change when interacted with etc.